janick/WT32-SqLn/README.md

 ## OTA Updates

 This trivial example application includes over-the-air (OTA) update cability.
-Once the example application is flashed once using the serial communication board, you can use OTA updates instead for subsequent updates but takes longer to flash (approx 2mins).
+Once the example application is flashed using the serial communication board, you can use OTA updates instead for subsequent updates but takes longer to flash (approx 2mins).

 1. Build the latest version of the application using the command `idf.py build`